Understanding Economic Inequality

 Economic Development

-Local businesses keep money circulating within communities, supporting other local enterprises and strengthening the regional economy.
+Local businesses keep money circulating within communities.

 Social Mobility